What Are Top Down/Bottom Up Shades?

 Everyone needs privacy.
 It’s a basic human right.
 There is, however a problem.
 Nearly half of the world’s population lives in a dense urban environment.
 This means your neighbors are probably closer than you’d like.
 They can easy see into your windows when you leave your blinds or shades open.
 You see, traditional window treatments put you in a tough predicament.
 Do you allow natural light to flood your space and beautifully illuminate your home, while sacrificing your privacy?
 Or do you keep your shades shut, protect your privacy, and live under the glare of fluorescent light?
 It’s a tough decision and one that homeowners are forced to make each and every day, especially when it comes to bathrooms and bedrooms.

-The solution to your privacy needs is Next Day Blinds.
-We offer several top down bottom up shades, also known as duofold shades, that allow more privacy by giving users a choice of opening window shades from the bottom up (the traditional method), or from the top down.
+Also referred to as as “Duofold Shades”, these shades allow more privacy by giving users a choice of opening window shades from the bottom up (the traditional method), or from the top down.
 The latter allows users to permit natural light to enter the home without giving up any privacy.
 That’s what we like to call a win-win.
-During the day, you can adjust the shades until you have the right level of privacy, light, and view, and at night, you can simply close them to block out that pesky streetlight.
+During the day, you can adjust the top down button up blinds until you have the right level of privacy, light, and view, and at night, you can simply close them to block out that pesky streetlight.